 The stretch of coastline that is home to the shipwreck is clean, expansive and a gorgeous place for a wander.
 We were lucky enough to find a hermit crab on our visit, and also didn’t see another person = private beach!

 Through writing this post I found out that the 90 Mile Beach is the third longest uninterrupted beach in the world!
 Fancy pants indeed.

-The Trinculo shipwreck is on Shoreline Drive around 6 km from Golden Beach or 20 km from Seaspray.
-The closest major centre is Sale, which also has a great Visitor Information Centre if you need further information about the region.
+Finding the Trinculo shipwreck is easy, just travel along Shoreline Drive around 6 km from Golden Beach or 20 km from Seaspray.
+The closest major centre is Sale for accommodation, food and further attractions.
+Sale also has a great Visitor Information Centre if you need further information about the region.

 Viewing the wreck is best at low tide so check before you head off on your adventure.
 You can check tides for the area on Willy Weather.

 Firstly, there are no facilities at the Trinculo shipwreck, not even a toilet.
 The Golden Beach township has toilets, several shops, a playground and much more.

 We found this beach really fun to explore!
 Sand dunes to play on, shipwreck to try and dig out (Noodle had a small shovel and gave it a very good go!) and lots of shells to admire.